spacemeshos/product/product_plan.md

 ### Use cases
 1. App publisher adds support for managing user state in their App
-2. User can manage their app's off-chain state using the `Spacemesh Wallet`
+2. User can manage their app's off-chain state using the `Spacemesh Wallet` or directly in a `Spacemesh powered app`

 ----